-What's nearby?
+What Is Nearby?
 A visit to Hong Kong Zoological and Botanic Gardens is always perfect.

-Take the tram or one of the numerous buses up to The Peak Trail.
+Take the tram (currently under construction) or one of the numerous buses up to The Peak Trail.
 Although it’s touristy, the flat road is a breeze for strollers, and the looped, shady path offers spectacular views of the Island.
 Plus, there are plenty of family-friendly restaurants where you can change your bub and enjoy lunch with top views of the city we love!
 Another option to take up or down from the Peak is the famous Morning Trail - easy for strollers and toddlers.

 The Peak Trail, Website

 The Morning Trail, Website